kiyounglee/understandinges6/manuscript/08-Iterators-And-Generators.md

 ## What are Iterators?

-&#x1F538;Iterators are just objects with a specific interface designed for iteration.&#x1F538; All iterator objects have a `next()` method that returns a result object.
+[Iterators are just objects with a specific interface designed for iteration.]() All iterator objects have a `next()` method that returns a result object.
 The result object has two properties: `value`, which is the next value, and `done`, which is a boolean that's `true` when there are no more values to return.
 The iterator keeps an internal pointer to a location within a collection of values and with each call to the `next()` method, it returns the next appropriate value.

 If you call `next()` after the last value has been returned, the method returns `done` as `true` and `value` contains the *return value* for the iterator.
 That return value is not part of the data set, but rather a final piece of related data, or `undefined` if no such data exists.
 An iterator's return value is similar to a function's return value in that it's a final way to pass information to the caller.